 Changes in the healthcare domain are continuing with importance for culturally sensitive and quality healthcare becoming increasingly important.
 Also, changes are needed in healthcare for the uninsured community that does not have access to healthcare.

-‘I hear a lot more people talking about how do we reach the underserved communities and make changes so that what happened with COVID does not happen again.’
+Emerging trends in healthcare‘I hear a lot more people talking about how do we reach the underserved communities and make changes so that what happened with COVID does not happen again.’

 The cost of healthcare is going to continue to rise and it is important to educate people of regarding quality healthcare.
 As COVID has proven, we are highly susceptible to illness and in such instances the underserved communities face additional challenges.
 The future trend will be in setting up processes and facilities to provide better healthcare to every community and section of the population.